enacuavlab/vto-wifiraw/material/readme-zero3_riek_24.04.txt

 ---------------------------------------------------------------

 !!
-BOARD WILL BURN IF USING USB-C CONNECTOR AND 5V3A ... !!
+BOARD WILL BURN WHEN USING USB-C CONNECTOR TO POWER 5V3A ... !!

 ---------------------------------------------------------------
 https://github.com/Joshua-Riek/ubuntu-rockchip